AvinX12/The-Embedded-Gyro-Meter-The-Need-For-Speed/README.md

 ## How To Duplicate This Project
 1. Just download this repository <br />
 2. Set PlatformIO work environment folder as this project's root folder <br />
 3. Build the project, if no issues, upload the code to the board.
-[Note: board used STMicroelectronics STM32F429I-DISC1]
+[Note: board used STMicroelectronics STM32F429I-DISC1] <br />
+4. Board must be attached up-right to the side of the lower part of leg (as low as possible). <br />

+## Team Members
+1. Durga Avinash Kodavalla | dk4852
+2. Tianheng Xiang | tx701
+3. Kaustubh Agarwal | ka3210
+4. Haris Sahmanovic | hs5472